google/truth/faq.md

 including a failure message or configuring parameters on a subject (e.g.
 `ProtoSubject`), then this may be an acceptable pattern.

+Still, there are advantages to direct assertions over methods that return a `Subject` -- and over helper methods that create a `Subject` and perform assertions _without_ returning it.
+Here are some advantages of direct assertions over various kinds of wrapping:

+-   Truth can more often generate a useful "value of" line.
+-   The components of the assertion (e.g., `contains`, `button.getText()`, and `OK`) are likely to appear near one other in code (and in the usual order).
+-   Existing static analysis is more likely to detect bugs.
+-   The "act" and "assert" phases of a test are easier to keep separate.

 ## When writing my own Truth extension, how should I name my assertion methods? {#assertion-naming}

 *   If you're checking a property (e.g., `name`), use a `has` prefix (e.g.,